SammedAdmuthe/SammedAdmuthe/README.md

-### Hi there 👋
+ <h1>👋 Hi there, I am Sammed </h1>
-🏫 I'm a dedicated CS graduate student at Rutgers University, New Brunswick, focused on harnessing my passion for development and innovation.
+🏫 I'm a dedicated CS graduate student at Rutgers University, New Brunswick, focused on harnessing my passion for development and innovation.</br></br>
-🔭 I’m currently working on a range of software development projects that challenge my skills and expand my understanding of new technologies.
+🔭 I’m currently working on a range of software development projects that challenge my skills and expand my understanding of new technologies.</br></br>
-🌱 With a strong foundation in data structures, algorithms, Operating Systems, and Machine Learning, I am continually seeking to deepen my expertise in Software Engineering and Project Management.
+🌱 With a strong foundation in data structures, algorithms, Operating Systems, and Machine Learning, I am continually seeking to deepen my expertise in Software Engineering and Project Management.</br></br>
-👯 I’m eager to collaborate on projects that push the boundaries of what's possible in technology, especially those that can have a real-world impact.
+👯 I’m eager to collaborate on projects that push the boundaries of what's possible in technology, especially those that can have a real-world impact.</br></br>
-🤝 I’m always open to connect with fellow developers and tech enthusiasts for knowledge exchange and collaborative ventures.
+🤝 I’m always open to connect with fellow developers and tech enthusiasts for knowledge exchange and collaborative ventures.</br></br>
-💼 My goal is to merge theoretical knowledge with practical application, aiming to deliver innovative solutions that address complex problems.
+💼 My goal is to merge theoretical knowledge with practical application, aiming to deliver innovative solutions that address complex problems.</br></br>
-📫 How to reach me: [Your preferred contact information] 🚀 In addition to my academic and professional pursuits, I'm constantly exploring the latest trends in tech and looking for ways to integrate them into my projects.
+📫 How to reach me: [Your preferred contact information]</br></br>
+🚀 In addition to my academic and professional pursuits, I'm constantly exploring the latest trends in tech and looking for ways to integrate them into my projects.</br></br>
-⚡ Fun fact: When I'm not coding, I enjoy playing chess, solving puzzles and mind-benders.
+⚡ Fun fact: When I'm not coding, I enjoy playing chess, solving puzzles and mind-benders.</br></br>
 <!--
 **SammedAdmuthe/SammedAdmuthe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.